awwright/http-progress/draft-wright-http-patch-byterange.md

 }
 ~~~

-# Caveats
+# Discussion

 [^2]

-[^2]: This section may be removed before final publication.
+[^2]: This section to be removed before final publication.

 ## Indeterminate Length Uploads